Non-relativistic regime and topology: topological term in the Einstein equation: The NEN theory

 \subsection{Spatial equations}

-From the spacetime equations of the NEN theory, we can obtain spatial equations which are algebraically equivalent to the cosmological Newton equations, but with the presence of spatial curvature in the spatial connection.
+To allow for a more intuitive understanding of this theory, we present the spatial equations resulting from the above the spacetime equations.
 Assuming isotropic expansion ($\Xi_{ij} = 0$), and introducing the gravitational potential $\Phi$ defined via the 4-acceleration of the Galilean vector (i.e. $\hat D^\mu \Phi \coloneqq \tilde G^\nu\hat \nabla_\nu \tilde G^\mu$), we have (see \citep{2022_Vigneron_b} for a detailed derivation)

 with the expansion law

 where the dot derivative corresponds to $\partial_t + v^c\hat D_c$ with $\hat D_i$ the covariant derivative with respect to the spatial metric; $\T v$ is the spatial fluid velocity; $(a_{\not= \rm grav})^a$ is the non-gravitational spatial acceleration of the fluid; $\average{\psi}{\PerD}(t) \coloneqq \frac{1}{V_\PerD}\int_\PerD \psi \sqrt{\mathrm{det}(\hat h_{ij})}\dd^3 x$ is the average of a scalar field $\psi$ over the volume $V_\Sigma$ of $\Sigma$.
 This system is valid in an inertial frame, i.e. in coordinates where the spatial metric is separated is space and time dependence.\saut